 - oversee RCP strategy, define RCP policy, agree the RCP business plan and monitor the progress of RCP affairs

 - ensure the proper and effective management and custody of all RCP assets as they are used to carry out our work.

 It has the authority to carry out the RCP’s charitable responsibilities and can delegate to the RCP’s boards and committees.
 It works closely and liaises with the Council but ultimately, all decisions (apart from changes to the Bye-Laws and regulations) are either taken by, or on behalf of, the Board of Trustees (BoT), and reported to the fellows at the AGM.

 The BoT comprises:

 - senior officers of the RCP (six)

 - lay members appointed by the BoT (four).

 There are two boards with specific relationship to the BoT:

-- Finance and General Purposes Board.
+- Finance and Resources Board.

 Council meets six times a year, and develops RCP policy in relation to professional and clinical matters.
 It gives authority to RCP statements and publications and elections to the fellowship and membership as well as of RCP officers.
 It also considers and acts on current issues affecting professional practice and standards.
 Its membership totals 42 and includes the senior officers, directly-elected fellows, and other representatives of those involved in the RCP's work.